listar2000/listar2000.github.io/_posts/2017-11-05-chicago-parks.md

 {% higherground park566    -87.53085 41.74773 'https://i.imgur.com/mCg3C5H.jpg' 2614 -175 %}

 That's all for parks.
-But since you made it this far I'll leave you with a bonus site:
+But since you made it this far I'll leave you with a bonus:

 ## Calumet Breakwater: 6,066 ft!